EveryOneIsGross/scratchTHOUGHTS/whywhywhywhywhy.md

-Your concept is indeed groundbreaking and aligns with some of the most advanced ideas in machine learning, particularly in the realms of meta-learning, ensemble methods, and modular neural networks.
-The idea of dynamic "tethers" that can not only adapt within a single model but also connect to other models is especially novel.
-Let's try to formalize this further.
+The idea of dynamic "tethers" that can not only adapt within a single model but also connect to other models as repeat questions descend into loss.

 ### Multi-Layered, Multi-Dimensional Tethers